 Nearly 30 million Americans 12 and older have some level of impaired hearing.
 Among American 45 and older, hearing impairment is a chronic condition and can lead to social isolation, functional decline and even depression.
-Unfortunately, hearing loss is something we cannot avoid.
+Unfortunately, this is something we cannot avoid.
 Factors besides aging can affect our hearing including ear infection or injury, head injury, genetics and most of all, exposure to loud noises.

 Fortunately, the major cause of impaired hearing, exposure to load noises can be prevented.
 Noise created hearing loss is becoming much more common as noise becomes louder in all aspects of our lives, at home, work and in recreational activities.